siggiskulason/edgeca/docs/README.md

 go install ./cmd/edgecad
 ```

+## Using WebAssembly
+It's possible to [compile EdgeCA to a WebAssembly](./webassembly/README.md) and use that to generate CSRs.
+However, there are issues with using gRPC in a WebAssembly, so connecting to the server to issue certificates is not possible in that setup.

 ## Start up **edgecad**
 EdgeCA consists of two applications:
 - edgeca is the command line interface (CLI) application you will use to create CSRs and certificates